Detailed, constructive and polite feedback in reviews is valuable input for our online review community, including the businesses reviewed.

-We do have rules governing what should and should not be included in reviews posted on Trustpilot, but to keep things simple and get you started quickly, here's an infographic that summarizes the main points:
+We do have rules governing what should and should not be included in reviews posted on Trustpilot, but to get you started, here's an infographic that summarizes the main points:

 A good review includes enough detail to give others a feel for what happened.
-Elaborate on which factors contributed to your positive, negative or just so-so experience.
-You might also offer your view on what you think the company is doing well, and in which ways they might improve.
+Explain which factors contributed to your positive, negative or just so-so experience.
+You might also offer your view on what the company is doing well, and how they can improve.
 But keep things friendly and courteous!

 Here are two examples that both consumers and the company reviewed might find useful:

 Increase the relevance of your review by addressing your overall experience, including the level of customer service you received.
 Tell people how helpful the company was!
 Focusing on only one element, such as product quality or delivery options, provides limited insight to readers.

-There’s no rule against only writing a handful of words in a review, but obviously the more specific you can be, the more likely the review is to be useful.
+There’s no rule against only writing a handful of words in a review, but the more specific you can be, the more likely the review is to be useful.
 We suggest writing from your own individual perspective, keeping it honest and sticking to the facts.
 Help readers stand in your shoes.

 For privacy reasons, reviews on Trustpilot shouldn’t include names or any data that identifies people.
 External URLs or links to other companies are also impermissible because they can pose risks.
-For example, the author of this review will be asked to edit it: However, this version of the review is OK: Sometimes it’s tempting to highlight exceptionally good or poor customer service by naming the person who served you.
-But adherence to privacy laws on Trustpilot is important, so we suggest keeping your review general, and writing directly to the company to praise or complain about specific employees or staff.
+For example, the author of this review may be asked to edit it: However, this version of the review is OK: We understand that it can be tempting to highlight exceptionally good or poor customer service by naming the person who served you.
+But adherence to privacy laws on Trustpilot is important, so we suggest keeping your review general, and writing directly to the company to praise or complain about specific employees.

-If you’ve had a negative experience, instead of writing emotively and pointing an angry finger, a better - and often more credible approach - is to adopt a calm, sober tone.
+If you’ve had a negative experience, instead of pointing an angry finger, a more credible approach is to adopt a calm, sober tone.
 Simply explain what took place and leave it to readers of your review to draw their own conclusions.
-Taking this approach might also mean that the company in question will be more willing to engage with you to address the problem.
+This might also mean that the company in question will be more willing to engage with you to address the problem.

 For sign-up services that continue over a period of time, you can edit your review as the relationship evolves to reflect the unfolding experience.
-To be clear, we do allow companies to invite their customers to review them immediately after signing up.
-However, we also appreciate that in some cases, it can make sense for users to later return and edit their review to reflect a more complete picture of their overall experience, or a changed opinion.
+We do allow companies to invite their customers to review them immediately after signing up.
+However, in some cases, it can make sense for users to later return and edit their review to reflect a more complete picture of their overall experience, or a changed opinion.